leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

    n \cdot (m + k) &= n \cdot m + n \cdot k \quad \text{(distributivity)}\\
    n \cdot 0 &= 0 \quad \text{($0$ is an absorbing element for multiplication)}

+In an ordinary mathematical argument or calculation, they can be used without explicit justification.
 We also have the following properties:

 -  :math:`n + 1 \neq 0`;
 -  if :math:`n + k = m + k` then :math:`n = m`;